 Follow the steps below for lovely clean pillows.
-For more washing tips, read our guide on how to do laundry.
+For more washing tips, head over to our guide on how to do laundry.

-Washing feather and down pillows should be fine, so long as you wash on a low temperature, and make sure as much of the moisture is removed from the pillow after washing as possible.
-Tip: use a higher spin speed.
-Use a mild detergent, such as a detergent for silk or wool, as the natural fibres of the feathers will respond better to it than to heavy duty detergent.
+Machine washing feather and down pillows should be fine, so long as you wash on a low temperature, and make sure as much of the moisture is removed from the pillow after washing as possible.
+A higher spin speed will help.

-Ideally, dry feather and down pillows on a low heat setting in a tumble dryer – this will restore the fluffiness you loved when you bought it.
-Putting rubber drying balls – or tennis balls in a couple of socks – in the tumble dryer isn't a must, but they'll help the pillow filling spread evenly, You can also remove from the dryer every so often and plump by hand for the same effect.
+Ideally, dry feather and down pillows on a low heat setting in a tumble dryer – this will restore the fluffiness you loved when you bought them.
+Putting rubber drying balls – or tennis balls in a couple of socks – in the tumble dryer isn't a must, but will help the pillow filling spread evenly, You can also remove from the dryer every so often and plump by hand for the same effect.

 If you don't have a tumble dryer, choose a hot day and dry them in the sunshine.
 Use the plumping method if you are air-drying pillows, too.

 Ensure the pillows are thoroughly dry before returning them to the bed, otherwise they will soon smell musty.
 This is a good reason to have spare pillows for every bed in the house to allow for washing day.